-The beginning of temple construction in the Ptolemaic period of Egypt
+The beginning temple construction in the Ptolemaic period

-The beginning of the construction of the Ptolemy Temple in the Alexandrian period
+The beginning temple construction in the Ptolemaic period

 Path to the northern suite, Karnak Temple: Maat Palace / Thutmose III